Image

 Improving Primary Care Access to Urinary Incontinence Treatment for Women Veterans

-Helping women veterans access urinary incontinence care in primary clinics.
+Helping women veterans access urinary incontinence treatment in primary care.

 Recruiting